gonzoknows/gonzoknows.github.io/_posts/2023-02-16-zlibrary-is-back.md

 tags: [zlibrary, ebook, textbooks]                   #tags should always be lowercase
 ---

-## zlibrary returns to the clearweb
+## zlibrary returns to the clear web

 “We have great news for you – Z-Library is back on the Clearnet again!
-To access it, follow this link singlelogin.me and use your regular login credentials.” - zlibrary
+To access it, follow this [link](https://singlelogin.me/) and use your regular login credentials.” - zlibrary

 ### Personal domains